Vera Coking house: History

+In 1993, Donald Trump attempted to buy Coking's lot and make it part of a planned parking lot for limousines at the Trump Plaza Hotel and Casino.
+By this point Coking had lived in her house for 32 years and refused to sell.
+As a result, the city condemned her house using the power of eminent domain.
+She was offered her $251,250, a quarter of the previous offer from Guccione.
+For the next five years, Coking fought the local authorities along with the Institute for Justice and two other holdouts, a pawn shop and a family-owned Italian restaurant.
+Trump commented that Coking's house, which was wedged between the Trump Plaza Hotel and Caesar's Palace, was ugly.

-With the assistance of the Institute for Justice, Coking fought the local authorities and eventually prevailed.
-Superior Court Judge Richard Williams ruled that because there were "no limits" on what Trump could do with the property, the plan to take Coking's property did not meet the test of law.
-But Williams' ruling did not reject the practice of using eminent domain to take private property from one individual and transferring it to another, which was eventually upheld by the Supreme Court of the United States in Kelo v.
+In 1998, Superior Court Judge Richard Williams ruled that the condemnation actions served private interests (of Trump) rather than the public interest, and that Coking's property did not meet the test of law.
+Williams' ruling did not reject the practice of using eminent domain to take private property from one individual and transferring it to another, which was eventually upheld by the Supreme Court of the United States in Kelo v.
 City of New London.

 Two other properties that prevailed against eminent domain eventually did sell: Sabatini's restaurant received $2.1 million and a pawnshop sold for $1.6 million.
 Their lots became part of a large lawn flanking a taxi stand for Trump's casino.
 Coking remained in her house until 2010, when she moved to a retirement home in the San Francisco Bay Area near her daughter and grandchildren.

 Property records show that on June 2, 2010, Coking transferred ownership of the house to her daughter, who put it on the market in 2011 with an initial asking price of $5 million.
-By September 2013 the price had been reduced to $1 million.
+By September 2013, the price had been reduced to $1 million.

-The property was finally sold for $583,000 in an auction on July 31, 2014.
+The property was sold for $583,000 in an auction on July 31, 2014.
 The buyer was Carl Icahn, who held the debt on Trump Entertainment, owner of Trump Plaza.
 He subsequently demolished the house on November 19, 2014.
 Neither the Casino Reinvestment Development Authority nor the owners of Trump Plaza expressed any interest in the auction.

-The adjacent Trump Plaza Hotel and Casino, the property for which Trump wanted Coking's property, to begin with, closed in September 2014, due to lack of business, and it was demolished on February 17, 2021.
+The Trump Plaza Hotel and Casino closed in September 2014 for lack of business and was demolished on February 17, 2021.